nashmuhandes/ZForms1x/README.md

+# ZForms1x

+ZForms1x is a fork of ZForms v1.0 that aims to extend its functionality and also fix any remaining issues, while still staying within the v1.0 framework, aimed for use with legacy projects.

 # ZForms

 ZForms is intended as an easy-to-use simple GUI framework for GZDoom's ZScript language for making menus easier for modders who want to create a simple menu without the development overhead of the built in menu system.